Nadawoo/etwinbar/README.md

 "name": "John \"Johnny\" Doe"
 ```

-## How to set the content of the "Thanks" block
+## Setting the content of the "Thanks" block
 Open the **config.json** file and put the names you want in the **"thanks"** subkey.
 Example:
 ```json
 "thanks": [